-The Bramaderos project straddles the Pan American highway, and is close to available hydroelectric power, supporting the economics of potential development opportunities.
-Ecuador sources 88% of its power from hydroelectricity and is ideally placed to participate in the global demand for clean energy sourced metals.
+The Bramaderos Project straddles the Pan American highway and is close to available hydroelectric power, supporting the economics of potential development opportunities.
+Ecuador sources 93% of its power from renewables and is ideally placed to participate in the global demand for clean energy-sourced metals.
 The project is also supported by nearby commercial airports and significant cities (Loja, population 200,000) and has strong community support.
+The project area is covered by three valid concessions and exploration plans are in place to continue to explore multiple gold-silver epithermal and gold-copper-silver porphyry opportunities.